 One way to think about geologic time is to condense the 4.5 billion years of Earth history into a single calendar year of 12 months.
-Using this scale, the oldest rocks discovered at the Earth's surface would date from mid-March.
-Very primitive life forms first appeared in the Precambrian seas in late November.
-Dinosaurs became dominant in mid-December, but disappeared the day after Christmas, at about the same time that the Rocky Mountains were uplifted.
-Creatures resembling humans appeared sometime during the evening of December 31st.
-The last of the continental ice sheets began to recede from the Great lakes area about one minute and 15 seconds before midnight, and Columbus discovered America three seconds before midnight.
+Using this scale, the oldest rocks discovered at the Earth's surface would date from mid-Mar.
+Very primitive life forms first appeared in the Precambrian seas in late Nov.
+Dinosaurs became dominant in mid-Dec, but disappeared the day after Christmas, at about the same time that the Rocky Mountains were uplifted.
+Creatures resembling humans appeared sometime during the evening of December 31.
+The last of the continental ice sheets began to recede from the Great lakes area about one minute and 15 seconds before midnight, and Columbus discovered America three sec before midnight.

 In order to talk about the 4.5 billion years of Earth history, geologists break it up into several eras – the Paleozoic, Mesozoic, and Cenozoic Eras.
 The eras are then subdivided into periods.
 Each of these spans a different length of time.
 For example, the Paleozoic Era, which runs from 545 million to 248 million years ago, is much longer than the Cenozoic Era, which covers the time from 65 million years ago to the present.
 And the 26 million years of the Silurian period (443 to 417 million years ago) is much shorter than Devonian Period, which covers approximately 63 million years (417 to 354 million years ago).